Grimes, Iowa: Government

 Grimes' city council meets the second and fourth Tuesday of the month.
 The mayor is Scott Mikkelsen.

 Education

 Grimes, along with Dallas Center, forms the Dallas Center–Grimes Community School District system which draws students from both Polk and Dallas County.
-The high school (grades 10 through 12) and Meadows (grades 8 and 9) form a campus located inside Grimes, and a middle school (grades 6 and 7) in Dallas Center.
-The district also has 4 elementary schools, South Prairie Elementary, North Ridge Elementary, and Heritage Elementary, which are all in Grimes, along with Dallas Center Elementary, which resides is Dallas Center.
-The school mascots are the Mustangs and the Fillies, and the colors are red and white.
+The high school (grades 9-12) and The DC-G Administration Building form a campus located inside Grimes, a middle school (grades 5-6) in Dallas Center, and Oak View a middle school (grades 7-8) in Grimes.
+The district also has 4 elementary schools, South Prairie Elementary (grades K-4), North Ridge Elementary (grades OK-4), and Heritage Elementary (grades K-4), which are all in Grimes, along with Dallas Center Elementary (grades K-4), which resides in Dallas Center.
+The school mascot is the Mustangs and the colors are red and white.

 Portions of the community of Grimes are also served by the Johnston Community School District.
-Primarily, areas within the Johnston district, but within the official Grimes city limits are those areas on the east side of Iowa Highway 141 (a.k.a.
-S.E.
-Grimes Boulevard).
+Primarily, areas within the Johnston district, but within the official Grimes city limits are those areas on the east side of Iowa Highway 141.

+Transportation

+In Grimes, there are many different ways to get around the city.
+This includes the US, state, and county highways of both Dallas and Polk county, Iowa.
+In Grimes, Iowa 141 passes through the central half of the city.
+Iowa 44 passes along the well known 1st Street.

+Transit in the city is provided by Heart of Iowa Regional Transit Authority.
+Buses with this service give riders a chance to go around the metro and into other areas.